 Using Non-Textual Elements

-Policy memos are not just text-based but they may also include numeric tables and charts or non-textual elements, such as photographs, maps, and illustrations.
+Policy memos are not just text-based but they may also include numeric tables and charts or other non-textual elements, such as photographs, maps, and illustrations.
 However, it is very important that you use non-textual elements judiciously and only in relation to supplementing and clarifying arguments made in the text so as not to distract the reader from the main points of your memo.
-As with any non-textual elements, describe what the reader is seeing and why the data is important to understanding the research problem.
+As with any non-textual elements, describe what the reader is seeing and why the data is important to understanding the policy problem.

 The purpose of an appendix is to provide supplementary material that is not an essential part of the main text but which may be helpful in providing the reader with more complete information.
 If you have information that is vital to understanding an issue discussed in the memo, it can be included in one or more appendices.
 However, if you have a lot of information, don't write a five page memo and include twenty pages of appendices.
 Memos are intended to be succinct and clearly expressed.
-If there is a lot of data, refer to the source and summarize it, or discuss with your professor how it could be included.
+If there is a lot of data, refer to the source and summarize it, or discuss with your professor how it should be included.